Online Exams and Proctored Testing

 - Sylvan Learning Center/Huntington Learning Center (or equivalent)

-- Military base representative (if military personnel are overseas/deployed, we will approve on a case-by-case basis)
+- Military base representative (if military personnel are overseas/deployed, we will approve proctors on a case-by-case basis)

-- View the Examity Student Quick Guide and video tour.
+- View the Examity Student Quick Guide (PDF) and video tour

 - Please note: Examity can only be used for electronic exams.
-Please reference your course syllabus to see how your exams are administered.
-All engineering and statistics courses have paper exams at this time.
+Reference your course syllabus to see how your exams are administered.
+At this time all engineering courses and some statistics courses have paper exams.

-The following list are those individuals who cannot serve as proctors:
+The following list includes those individuals who cannot serve as proctors: